-Client meetings in our offices are suspended, unless the meeting cannot be held using the digital resources available and is needed to support services that are essential.
+Client or project meetings in our offices are to be avoided, unless the meeting cannot be held using the digital resources available and is needed to support services that are essential.
 Time spent in meetings should be minimized.

 Working and Visiting Client Offices and Sites

-Our clients are managing their own measures to respond to COVID-19, in accordance with official Australian Government COVID-19 regulations and guidelines.
-Ontoit people must only visit client workplaces or sites where it is essential to do so, it is safe to perform the visit and where there are proactive measures in place to prevent the spread of COVID-19.
+Our clients implement their own measures to respond to COVID-19.
+Ontoit people must only visit client workplaces where it is safe to perform the visit and where there are proactive measures in place to prevent the spread of COVID-19.
 Managers should obtain a copy of the policies and procedures relating to COVID-19 and review them.
 If in any doubt that the procedures are adequate, they must contact the Director Corporate Services.
 If you are concerned that the client workplace or site at which you are working is not taking reasonable steps to prevent the spread of COVID-19, remove yourself and immediately contact the Director Corporate Services and your manager.

-- Local ground travel is restricted to essential travel to meet the needs of the business.
+- Local ground travel and interstate travel is restricted to essential travel to meet the needs of the business.

 - International Travel is banned by the Australian Government under the Biosecurity Act.